EnzoFantapieHamang/Recipe_app-flutter/README.md

 # Recipe_app-flutter

-It's a little application in flutter
+It's a little application in flutter i did it in order to learn new concepts and training myself.
+This application allow you to

 ![badge-status](https://img.shields.io/badge/status-active-brightgreen)